Image via Pexels

 Veteran employee initiatives should help veterans integrate

-to the civilian workforce as well as learn
+and adapt to the civilian workforce as well as learn

 job-specific skills and concepts.
 This requires managers and leaders